 Planning for Pregnancy

-When pregnancy is planned, there is an opportunity to optimize your health prior to becoming pregnant.
+When pregnancy is planned, there is an opportunity to optimize your health prior to getting pregnant.
 This can be beneficial to both you and your baby.
 For this reason, we ask that you call to schedule a “Preconception Appointment.”
 Please contact your insurance company to see if this appointment is covered.
 Please call us at (608) 729-6300 to schedule.
 Ideally this appointment should be several months before you are planning to start trying to become pregnant.

 First of all, congratulations!
 We hope that this is good news for you; please talk with us if you are having difficulty with the discovery that you are pregnant.

 While the information is still fresh, please jot down the following:

 - How many days it usually is between periods (start of one to the start of another)

 - When you feel you may have conceived